Akihabara is a frenetic Tokyo neighborhood where Japanese art, Otaku culture and electronics collide in a melange of

 We spent the first part of our trip at the Dormy Inn Akihabara during our first visit to Japan.
 This hotel was a perfect spot for us – conveniently located, modern room and a wonderful rooftop onsen with indoor and outdoor hot springs and saunas available all day and night.

-As an added bonus, this hotel is less than a block away from 2k540 Aki-Oka Artisan, a new shopping area under the JR train tracks.
-It’s a fun place to look at locally made crafts and also to buy earrings.
+As an added bonus, this hotel is less than a block away from 2k540 Aki-Oka Artisan, a fun shopping area under the JR train tracks.
+It’s a great place to shop for locally made crafts and also to buy earrings.